Convert Word Document to PDF in Blazor

 NOTE

 To convert Word to PDF, it is necessary to access the font stream internally.
-However, this cannot be done automatically in a Blazor WASM application.
-Therefore, we recommend using a Server app, even though Word to PDF conversion works in a WASM app.
+However, this cannot be done automatically in a Blazor WASM Standalone application.
+Therefore, it is recommended to use a Web app Server, even though Word to PDF conversion works in a WASM Standalone app.

 Prerequisites: